spierala/blog-posts/signal-input-ngmodel.md

 What is actually happening?

 - `user()` unwraps the Input Signal.
-We get hold of the raw user object.
+We get hold of the raw user object
-- This line of code `[(ngModel)]="user().firstName"` will **mutate** the user object (which is wrapped into a Signal) whenever the text input value changes.
+- This line of code `[(ngModel)]="user().firstName"` will **mutate** the user object (which is wrapped into a Signal) whenever the text input value changes

 ### ☢️ Mutating the Signal object ☣️
 Why is mutating the Signal state a bad idea?
 Because we are bypassing the Signals public API to update state.
-Normally we should only use the dedicated methods `set` or `update` to update the Signal state.
+Normally we should only use the dedicated methods `set` or `update` in order to update the Signal state.

 Other developers might want to build other Signals on top of the `user` Signal with Angular `computed`.
 But computed will never be triggered because the `user` Signal does not know about the user object mutations.
 This might be a surprising behavior.

 ### Signal Inputs are read-only
-And yes, there is another reason, why using `[(ngModel)]` on an Signal Input is at least strange.
+And yes, there is another reason, why using `[(ngModel)]` on a Signal Input is at least strange.
 Signal Inputs are supposed to be read-only.
-They do not have a `set` or `update` method - so there is no official support for changing Signal Input state programatically.
+They do not have a `set` or `update` method - so there is no official support for changing Signal Input state programmatically.

 ### Rescue
 Let's try to escape as fast as possible 🚀.
 What are possible solutions?